How to Create a Synthetic User Journey

 A Step-By-Step Guide

-- Give your Journey a name – e.g. “Testing the Checkout”, and add a description (optional).
+- Give your Journey a label – e.g. “Testing the Checkout”, and add a description (optional).

-Once this process has completed, click “View Journey” to see your new User Journey.
+8. Once this process has completed, click “Create Journey” to see your new User Journey.

 User Journeys consist of a series of Steps and Actions.
 Each Step corresponds to a single page on your site.
 Actions are the things you do on each page: e.g. take a screenshot, click a button, fill in a form.

-- In the Script Editor screen, click “Add Step” to start writing your Journey, and give the step a name .
+2. In the Script Editor screen, click “Add a First Step” to start writing your Journey, and give the step a name .
 E.g. “Visit Home page”

 Continue to add actions and steps to build up your Journey.
-As you go along, it’s a good idea to use the “Save & Test” button.
+As you go along, it’s a good idea to use the “Save & Check” button in the top menu.
 This will run your Journey and return results – letting you know if your steps are successful.